-Going wine tasting in the Douro Valley, one of the most beautiful wine regions in the world
+A day trip to the Douro Valley – going wine tasting in one of the most beautiful places in the world

 As I turned around I had the whole expanse of the Douro Valley before me, the cobalt-blue river snaking its way through the steep mossy-green hills for as far as the eye could see.

 Just to the left of me was an infinity pool, the bright blue water as inviting as the numerous wines that lay on the table in front of me.
 I had my eyes on the latter though.

 As we were moving from the reds into the ports, the syrupy sweet dessert wine and what this region is famous for, the wine won out.

 After all, there’s not many places in the world where you can learn all about wine and port in a setting such as stunning as this.

 As far as day trips for Porto go, this one is right up there.

 Earlier that day, as the inky morning sky was just starting to brighten up, I found myself outside the São Bento train station.